 Committed to a life of teaching, James maintains a private studio in Fremont and San Ramon in addition to teaching at the college and preparatory departments of Holy Names University.
-He is also the director of the Advanced Suzuki Institute and violin coach at Oakland Symphony's Youth Orchestra.
-Previously, he was on the chamber music faculty at Indiana University's Summer String Academy.
+He coaches the violin sections of the Oakland Symphony's Youth Orchestra and the Golden State Youth Orchestra.
+In 2024, he joins the violin faculty at the Montecito International Summer Festival.
+He was previously the director of Stanford's Advanced Suzuki Institute and chamber music coach at Indiana University's Summer String Academy.

 James has performed in major cities across Asia, Europe, Australia and the United States, often as a chamber musician working with some of the world's leading artists Joshua Bell, Kyung-wha Chung, Yuja Wang and others.
 Other prominent concert engagements include solo recitals at Carnegie's Weill Recital Hall and San Francisco's Herbst Theater as well as concerto performances with regional and university orchestras.